 - Offensive or derogatory jokes based on a protected category, racial or ethnic slurs;

 - Unwelcome comments about a person’s religion or religious garments;

 - Offensive remarks about a person’s age.

 What is the difference between a report of discrimination or harassment and a formal complaint?

 There is a distinction between seeking support, resources, and reporting options and initiating a formal complaint.
 Students, employees and visitors may report concerns online to initiate a discussion about resources and reporting options.
 Once you make a report, if requested, a Compliance Officer will contact you to offer support and discuss your concerns.
-After talking with the Compliance Officer, and can then decide if they want to proceed with a formal complaint and investigation.
+After talking with the Compliance Officer, you can decide whether you want to proceed with a formal complaint and investigation.
 Please note that in some circumstances, the University may be obligated to proceed with an investigation but if this happens, you will be notified.
-If the employee or student who made the report would like to make a formal complaint and proceed with an investigation, the Compliance Officer will assign the investigation to the Assistant Compliance Officers.
+If you decide you would like to make a formal complaint and proceed with an investigation, the Compliance Officer will assign the investigation to the Assistant Compliance Officers.

 What support or resources are offered to students or employees?

-Students or employees who have reported a form of discrimination or harassment have the right to request supportive measures or reasonable accommodations, including, but not limited to:
+Students or employees who have reported a form of discrimination or harassment have the right to request supportive measures.
+So,me examples of supportive measure include: